rhenwinch/Auto-SMMO/README.md

 # Auto-SMMO

-Auto-SMMO is an android-translated version of the repository `https://github.com/chocomochi/SimpleMMOBot` written in Jetpack Compose.
+Auto-SMMO is a android-translated version of the repository `https://github.com/chocomochi/SimpleMMOBot` written on clean architecture MVVM Jetpack Compose.

 It is an auto-traveller script with captcha verification using android's powerful SDK.
 It aims to provide a better UI for the plain and boring script in the said repository.